kovshenin/surge/readme.txt

 If you like Surge, consider giving us a [star on GitHub](https://github.com/kovshenin/surge) and a review on WordPress.org.

 == Changelog ==

+= 1.1.0 =
+* Improved Multisite compatibility
+* Fixed occasional stat() warnings in cleanup routines
+* Fixed expiration by path being too broad
+* Added a filter for flush actions
+* Feature: added a simple events system for s-maxage and stale-while-revalidate support

 = 1.0.5 =
 * Fix woocommerce_product_title compatibility